Saurabh0707/HumgenieMsgApi/README.md

 # HumGenieMsgGApi

-Humgenie is an organisation lead By Mr. Vishwas Verma.
+Humgenie is an organisation lead by Mr. Vishwas Verma.

 <http://humgenie.com/>